-After the war the airfield was abandoned by the military and left to fall into disrepair, it was in the early 1960’s that the newly formed flying club was allowed use of the facilities and carries onto the present day.
+After the war the airfield was abandoned by the military and left to fall into disrepair, it was in the early 1960’s that the newly formed flying club was allowed the use of the facilities and carries onto the present day.

 The cafe is contained in the main clubhouse building, which must be one of Major Peter Norman Nissen’s famous constructions, and is open to the public 7 days a week throughout the year.
-A fine range of meals are available which appeal to all tastes.
+A fine range of meals is available which appeal to all tastes.
 Shobdon Cafe is a popular destination for Cyclists, Motorcyclists, car clubs and aviation enthusiasts alike.
 There is a grassed outside seating & viewing area for when the great British weather permits.
-In addition there is an adjacent caravan and camping area, plus a licensed bar.
+In addition, there is an adjacent caravan and camping area, plus a licensed bar.

-This cafe is well worth a visit and the culinary offering is of a high quality and at reasonable rates.
+This cafe is well worth a visit and the culinary offering is of high quality and at reasonable rates.